jemunro/wehi-nextflow-training/module_1/README.md

    nextflow run ~/wehi-nextflow-training/module_1/hello_world.nf --greeting 'Hey'
    ```
 ### **Exercise 1.3**
-1. Add the code above to `hello_world.nf` and run it, overriding `greeting`
+1. Convert `greeting` to an input paramter in `hello_world.nf` as in the example above.
+Run `hello world.nf`, providing `--greeting` as a command line arguemnt.
-2. Move the variable `question` to a parameter and run the workflow overriding this value
+2. Also Convert `question` to an input paramter.
+Run `hello world.nf`, providing both `--greeting` and `--question` as a command line arguments.

 ## Q&A